 - Were you embarrassed to see, write, or hear any of these words?
 Why or why not? - When do we use "slang" words, and when do we use words that are more formal?
-Why? - - Do we ever use these terms to talk about women or men in general?
+Why? - ₲ O some of the words seem harsh or abusive? - Do we ever use these terms to talk about women or men in general?
 How do you think this makes men or women feel?
 Why do you think this happens? - Did you forget phrases with positive meanings?
 Why?9